karlhorky/playwright-tricks/README.md

 A collection of helpful tricks for [Playwright](https://playwright.dev/) tests

-## Import Custom File Types in Tests
+## Import custom file types in tests

 As of Sep 2025, Playwright doesn't support importing file types beyond JavaScript and TypeScript in tests: